Automatic guarantees when buying from a business

 Consumer Guarantees Act 1993, ss 12, 42

-The manufacturer or importer must do what is reasonable to ensure that repair facilities and spare parts are available for a reasonable period of time after you buy the goods.
+The manufacturer or importer must make sure (as far as reasonably possible) that repair facilities and spare parts are available for a reasonable period of time after you buy the goods.

-This does not apply if you are told about limited availability before you buy.
+This doesn’t apply if you are told about limited availability before you buy.

 Consumer Guarantees Act 1993, s 5

-You are guaranteed full rights to the goods, free of any security interest (unless the seller tells you about it before you buy).
-This means that you are guaranteed that the supplier has the right to sell the goods and there is no money owing on the goods to someone else, such as money owing under a hire-purchase contract.
+You’re guaranteed full rights to the goods, free of any security interest (unless the trader tells you about it before you buy).
+This means that you’re guaranteed that the trader has the right to sell the goods and there’s no money owing on the goods to someone else, such as money owing under a hire-purchase contract.

 Delivery must be at the agreed time, or within a reasonable time